Three-day Lufthansa pilots' strike to disrupt travel next week

 Union Vereinigung Cockpit (VC), which represents around 5,400, or nearly all, Lufthansa pilots, said on Friday it had tried to offer suggestions to resolve the row but that the airline had not taken up the offer seriously.

-More than 99 percent of the pilots had voted in favour of strike action over the transition contract issue.
+More than 99 percent of the pilots had voted in favor of strike action over the transition contract issue.

 Lufthansa said it had improved its pay offer and had made a new proposal that would still allow pilots to retire early.
 It also said it was withdrawing a plan to link pilots' wages to the profit performance of the company.